bshepherdson/mist/DESIGN.md

 survivor or tenure spaces into the Eden.

 In that case, they allocate a new special value, essentially creating a linked list of "escaped" pointers.
-These are tiny pointer arrays that hold a pointer to where the offending value was stored, and to the next value in the list.
+These are `Association`s, 2-element arrays that hold a pointer to where the offending value was stored, and to the next value in the list.

 Then during a collection these lists can be used to find and update all references to new objects in old spaces.
 This is a vital GC root.